 I prefer the wording content designer over writer or editor because, unfortunately, the terms writer and editor are too easily misinterpreted as the person who fills in the copy after the experience is designed.

-I also don’t find that a content strategist is effective in this role, so the role needs to be distinct from content strategist.
-This role is not forming content strategy.
+I also don’t find that a content strategist is effective in this role, so the role needs to be distinct from a content strategist.
+This role isn’t forming a content strategy.
 This role is creating an experience to carry out a strategy (or set of strategies).
 This role needs to understand and apply information design principles, influential content principles, interaction design principles, web writing principles, and much more to create the most effective experience possible.

 Together, the above four content roles will enable a large organization to stop languishing in a digital caterpillar or cocoon state and transform.
 Let me share an interesting fact about caterpillars.
 If they can’t form a cocoon or can’t molt while in the cocoon, they don’t go back to being caterpillars.
 They don’t live life on the ground watching the butterflies wistfully.
 They die.
 The options are become a butterfly or become nothing.